 Go shopping on rue Gambetta

-Festivals and Events in St-Jean de Luz
+Festivals and Events in St.-Jean-de-Luz

-Fetes de la St-Jean, nearest weekend around June 24
+Fêtes de la St-Jean, nearest weekend around June 24

-La Fete du Thon, July
+La Fête du Thon, July

 Bastille Day, July 14

-While there are celebrations all over France commemorating the national holiday, St-Jean de Luz features a fireworks over the ocean and lots of dancing and celebrations.
+While there are celebrations all over France commemorating the national holiday, St.-Jean-de-Luz features a fireworks over the ocean and lots of dancing and celebrations.

 >>Read more about Bastille Day: Where and How to Celebrate the French National Holiday

-Weather in St-Jean de Luz
+Weather in St.-Jean-de-Luz

 >>Read more about Weather in France